-SAN BERNARDINO, Calif. - Some family members of victims of the 2015 San Bernardino terror attacks are suing social media companies, saying they allow terrorist groups to spread propaganda on their platforms.
+SAN BERNARDINO, Calif.
+(KABC) -- Some family members of victims of the 2015 San Bernardino terror attacks are suing social media companies, saying they allow terrorist groups to spread propaganda on their platforms.

 The suit says the companies - Twitter, Google and Facebook - knowingly and recklessly provided social media accounts for terrorist groups to spread propaganda, raise money and attract recruits.

 "You see so much stuff on social media, that you wonder how that gets on there," said Gregory Clayborn, whose daughter Sierra was killed in the Dec.
 2, 2015 attack.
 "And you say wait a minute isn't somebody monitoring or filtering or managing what gets on and what doesn't?"